FoxKiana/bindings-and-such/README.md

 ## Generating bindings

 First of all, install **libclang** required by [bindgen.c3l](https://github.com/vssukharev/bindgen.c3l), then simply run `c3c run` from root directory.
-Yaou can specify which kind of bindings you wanna generate by just doing `c3c ruu -- glfw` as an example.
+Yaou can specify which kind of bindings you wanna generate by just doing `c3c run -- glfw` as an example.

 ## Creating your own bindings